 In order to get the most out of this masterclass we ask participants to prepare themselves by making two assignments which will be discussed during the session.

-How to perform a systematic literature review
+how to perform a literature search

 Drs.
 Sjoukje van der Werf